Aatmaj-Zephyr/MATLAB-MONDAYS/Part 6/README.md

      2     4     6
 ```

-We can acess the last element of thee vector using the "end" keyword.
+We can access the last element of thee vector using the "end" keyword.

 ```MATLAB
 >> x=[2,4,6,8];